dawsonjon/speedometer/README.rst

 .. image:: https://raw.github.com/dawsonjon/speedometer/master/circuit.png

 An Atmel AVR ATMEGA16 forms the basis of this project.
-The 16PU part is available as a 40 pin DIP allowing easy prototyping using stripboard.
-The microcontroller setup is about as minimal as you can get, using a 16 MHz crystal as a clock, and a pullup resistor for the reset.
+The 16PU part is available as a 40 pin DIP allowing easy prototyping using strip-board.
+The microcontroller setup is about as minimal as you can get, using a 16 MHz crystal as a clock, and a pull-up resistor for the reset.

 Programming is achieved using a 40 pin DIP test clip, connected to a PC parallel port.